valtimo-platform/valtimo-documentation/using-valtimo/case/case.md

 # Case

-This section contains information on how to configure Case in Valtimo.
+This section contains information on how to configure a Case in Valtimo.

 - [Creating case settings](creating-case-settings.md)